Meet our residential volunteers

 Here in Tower Hamlets I am working on a storytelling piece for Tower Hamlets Library and Local History Museum about the Match Girl’s Strike for one of their upcoming exhibitions and I deliver storytelling workshops in schools for students and for teachers.
 Storytelling is a great way to support child literacy but also is a wonderful way to explore our shared heritage and learn more about cultures and history in a way that is perhaps more engaging and memorable than simply studying the history books.
 I hope my work with Toynbee and others helps to include more of the voices left out of our history books and encourages people to share their stories and be heard.
 Amazing things are accomplished when communities and voices come together.

-Born and raised in South London I have always had a particular interest in brighting up walls and building on relationships within local communities.
-I studied at Brighton University where I completed a BA in Communication Design after several years of Fine Art studies in painting.
+Born and raised in South London, I have always had a particular interest in brightening up walls and building on relationships within local communities.
+I studied at Brighton University where I completed a BA in Communication Design and have been a street artist for the last 10 years.